ootks/sparse_qcqps/README.md

-# sparse_qcqps
+# Sparse QCQPs
-ipython notebooks for experiments involving solving sparse QCQPs using methods related to LPM polynomials.
+This repository contains ipython notebooks for experiments involving solving sparse QCQPs using methods related to LPM polynomials.
+This contains experiments related to sparse regression and sparse PCA tasks.